 When you find a new skin tag, one of the first things you may do is search for effective, easy solutions to remove it.
-Tying off a skin tag is perhaps the most common home remedy.
+Removing skin tags with dental floss is perhaps the most common home remedy.

 Most people don’t want to spend the money to go to the doctor to have a harmless growth removed.
 Therefore removing skin tags with dental floss has become one of the most popular methods for getting rid of them.

 When tying off a skin tag many people opt for sewing thread but sewing thread can be too thin and can cut into the skin causing irritation and bleeding.
 Dental floss is a much better option.
 It is thicker than thread so it minimizes the chances of cutting into your skin, but you still need to be careful while using it.
 Removing skin tags with dental floss is an old trick that can be quite effective and quick without being painful or harmful.
 Although this method might sound a bit odd, it can work wonders.
 You are actually preventing the supply of blood to the skin tag.
 This causes it to shrivel up and eventually fall off.

 A step-by-step guide for removing skin tags with dental floss

 Before starting to remove the skin tag, make sure you’re prepared with everything you will need.

 Follow this step by step guide for removing skin tags with dental floss.